macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter 1.md

 "Anna, the fight me and my squad took a part of that night— it wasn't okay of us.
 I, as the new leader of the Mindplayers take full responsibility.
 As you were probably aware, Minden was not the best person to follow.
 Power got to their brain _way_, way too easy, and you were a threat to their power.
 We blindly followed, against our best interests, and that then made us complacent.
 Amber had the right idea, defecting to you all.
 We— we understand if you don't want us around."
 He waited for Anna to respond, and when she didn't respond, Tarim ruefully smiled and turned to leave.

 "Tarim.
 I understand your conflict.
 Do you wish to join—" she smiled at Celesteia, then at Givly, "our team?"
-Tarim, and his faction,
+Tarim, and his faction, all nodded together, unsure.

 "Because our friends— the Loud Ones— are allying with us."